Fly Fishing the Inland Northwest

 Long float sections reveal changing water types—from shallow riffles to deeper runs and gentle bends where trout feed along current seams.

 The Clark Fork carries the quiet feeling of traditional Montana trout fishing.
+This river covers a lot of ground, both literally and in how it fishes.

 Explore the Clark Fork →

-Choosing the Right River
+Choosing the Right One

 Plan Your Day